falcoframework/Falco.Datastar/README.md

 ## Getting Started

+First off, for any questions or criticisms of this library or [Datastar](http://data-star.dev) in general, please join our [Discord](https://discord.com/channels/1296224603642925098/1334541716497109042), where we are definitely not a cult.

 This guide assumes you have a [Falco](https://github.com/pimbrouwers/Falco) project setup.
 If you don't, you can create a new Falco project using the following commands.
 The full code for this guide can be found in the [Hello World example](examples/HelloWorld).